herrytco/circlegraph/README.md

 - An onClick callback can be provided to react when the user clicks on a node;
 - A tooltip builder can be provided to show more information about elements in the graph when the user hovers over a node;
 - Fully customize the graphs appearance by using custom widgets for nodes and providing custom colors to the widget;
+- Place multiple CircleGraphs inside one larger graph using BubbleGraph

 ## Usage